codygt3/about-me-html/README.md

 ```

 ### 1C
-To make a sub header we will create another tag called ```<h2></h2>```
+To make a sub header we will create another tag called ```<h2></h2>``` this is a header that is a little bit smaller than the first one.
-Write down the school you go to under it.
+Write down a short sentence about the school you go to under it.

 It should look like this:

 ```
 <body>
   <h1>My name is Katelyn</h1>
-  <h2>I go to University of Hawaii At Manoa</h2>
+  <h2>I go to University of Hawaii At Manoa, It is so nice!</h2>
   <script src="script.js"></script>
 </body>
 ```

 ### 1D

 Now create a paragraph about yourself!
-Talk about your favorite food, your favorite animal and why you joined this class!
+Talk about your favorite food, your favorite animal, your favorite hobby and why you joined this class!
 You will put this under a paragraph tag ```<p></p>```

 It should look like this: